BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 As shown in Fig. 2, we can compute the reduced energy matrix :math:`A_{M,N}` just based on dihedral values from umbrella sampling.
 In the following script, we read the dihedral values and compute the reduced energy matrix :math:`A_{M,N}`.
-Based on the reduced energy matrix and the number of conformations sampled from each state, we can compute the relative free enegies of the :math:`M` states using FastMBAR.
+Based on the reduced energy matrix and the number of conformations sampled from each state, we can compute the relative free energies of the :math:`M` states using FastMBAR.

 .. code-block:: python